peterwittek/ncpol2sdpa/doc/source/tutorial.rst

 bounds on the variables.

 The last step in is to either solve or export the relaxation.
-The function `solve_sdp` autodetects the possible solvers: SDPA, MOSEK, and CVXOPT.
+The function `solve_sdp` or the class method `SdpRelaxation.solve` autodetects the possible
+solvers: SDPA, MOSEK, and CVXOPT.
 Alternatively, the method ``write_to_sdpa`` exports the file to sparse SDPA format, which can be solved externally on a supercomputer, in MATLAB, or by any other means that accepts this input format.

 Defining a Polynomial Optimization Problem of Commuting Variables